|Location:||North ChongWen District at Xidamochang Jie. Qianmen Dongdajie.|

 |2000||officially opened to foreigners.|

 What is simply called Beijing's Underground City or Nuclear City is a vast system of bomb shelters beneath the ancient capital's downtown area.
 Built during the 1970s by more than 300,000 local citizens and even school children, it has 30 kilometers of passages and covers an area of 85 square kilometers.
 The shelters are eight to eighteen meters below the surface.
 The 1,000 anti-air raid structures are big enough to house 40% of the capital's population.
+It was accessible through 100 hidden entrances all over the city.
 The structure has also been called the Underground Great Wall or Nuclear City.

 Beneath the extraordinary and overwhelming size there is also a second parallel to the Great Wall: it is futile.
 It was never used, and probably it would not have worked very well if there would have been the need to use it in case of nuclear attack.
 The best thing the locals can do with this structure is to earn some tourist money.